DONT BURN US

 Why are we still talking about this?

 California Fire Code requires a secondary egress as does the National Fire Prevention Association code NFPA 1141, for a project of this size in a wildland urban interface.
-However, the developer and land owner, RCS Partners, doesn’t want to spend the money on including a secondary exit to the project.
-They would rather spend $135,000 pumping money into local elections to try to get supervisors to vote “yes” on the project.
+However, the Colorado billionaire developer and land owner, Marcel Arsenault, doesn’t want to spend the money on a secondary exit to the project.
+They would rather spend $135,000 pumping money into local elections to try to get supervisors to vote “yes” on the project and offer $850,000 to the fire district.

 The community is fearful given the historical fire danger they have experienced as recently as 2014 and the clear expert-driven analysis by two separate experts that this is a catastrophe waiting to happen.
 And the County of San Diego department of planning continues to waive the requirement for secondary egress.
 And Rancho Santa Fe Fire Protection District has chosen to ignore the community’s request to review the safety of the project.